 Traffic tickets may seem minor, but they can affect your driving record and your insurance rates.
 You can get a traffic ticket for speeding, driving on a suspended license, failing to register your car, leaving the scene of an accident, reckless driving, failing to yield, endangering pedestrians, or improperly changing lanes, among other offenses.
 Moving violations can result in your getting points on your driving record.
 There are ways to get points deducted from your record.
 However, if you collect 12 points within two years, you can face a driver’s license suspension.Consult an Experienced New Jersey Attorney

 Being charged with a crime can result in the loss of your freedom.
 With so much potentially at stake, you should consult an aggressive, experienced criminal attorney who can mount a strong defense that is tailored to your circumstances.
 Mr. Fabriele represents people throughout Middlesex, Monmouth, Ocean, Somerset, and Union Counties.
-Call us at (732) 246-0888 or use our online form to start discussing your situation with a criminal attorney in New Jersey.
+Call us at (732) 246-0888 to start discussing your situation with a criminal attorney in New Jersey.